David-Peede/MUC19/hmmix_tracts/README.md

 ## Code

 The two shell scripts—`tgp_hmmix_tutorial.sh` and `papuan_hmmix_tutorial.sh`—provide comprehensive, step-by-step tutorials for applying `hmmix` to individuals from the 1000 Genomes Project and the Papuan population from the Simons Genome Diversity Project.
-The unfiltered decoded and annotated tracts for all autosomes can be found on [Google Drive](https://drive.google.com/drive/folders/1w1uz1a0-l9LwR6x3CKWPgPtT02F1uKzv?usp=sharing) at `‌tgp_hmmmix_haploid_tracts_per_ind.tar.gz` and `papuan_phased_hmmmix_haploid_tracts_per_ind.tar.gz`.
-Additionally, the pre-processed archaic tract information used as inputs for downstream analyses in the paper is also available on [Google Drive](https://drive.google.com/drive/folders/1w1uz1a0-l9LwR6x3CKWPgPtT02F1uKzv?usp=sharing):
+The unfiltered decoded and annotated tracts for all autosomes can be found on Zenodo.
+Additionally, the pre-processed archaic tract information used as inputs for downstream analyses in the paper is also available on Zenodo:

 - Chromosome 12's archaic tracts for the 1000 Genomes Project individuals at `hmmix_tracts/tgp_hmmix_haplotype_tracts_chr12.csv.gz`.
 - Archaic tracts overlapping the _MUC19_ region for the 1000 Genomes Project individuals at `hmmix_tracts/tgp_hmmix_haplotype_tracts_muc19.csv.gz`.